justanotherfoundry/freemix-glyphsapp/README.md

 ### Jump to Alternate

 In the edit view, use this script to “jump” back and forth (or to circle) between alternate glyphs such as one, one.lf and one.tosf.
+If several glyphs are selected you can choose to add or remove suffixes.

 ### Make Backup Layer